lsst-dm/dm_dev_guide/services/software.rst

 For various suggestions on streamlining connections through the ``lsst-login`` nodes ("jump host" configuration, port forwarding, Kerberos) see :ref:`related documentation <lsst-login-connect>`.

-If you using an ``lsst-login`` node as a "jump host" and are authenticating to another server node using a Kerberos ticket from your local machine (workstation/laptop), you may not have a Kerberos ticket when you arrive on the second node.
-You may wish to configure ``GSSAPIDelegateCredentials yes`` in your local ``~/.ssh/config`` file in order to forward your Kerberos credentials to the second node and automatically create a ticket there upon connection.
+If you use an ``lsst-login`` node as a "jump host" and authenticate to another server node using a Kerberos ticket from your local machine (workstation/laptop), you may not have a Kerberos ticket when you arrive on the second node.
+You can configure ``GSSAPIDelegateCredentials yes`` in your local ``~/.ssh/config`` file in order to forward your Kerberos credentials to the second node and automatically create a ticket there upon connection.

 .. _software-system: